 The blue tags that define each vendor/purchaser columns are clickable and can be used to add values into your formula.

-NOTE: the formula builder uses standard BEDMAS operations.
-If you input any invalid characters you will see "Invalid formula" under the Preview header.
+NOTE: The formula builder uses standard BEDMAS operations.
+If you input any invalid characters you will see an "Invalid formula" message under the Preview header.

 Next we are going to modify the formula under Formula Builder by adding the minus "-" and clicking on .
 Once we've modified our formula, it should appear as follows: